joshhayles/joshhayles/README.md

 - The overall technology was focused on full stack development.
 I learned Javascript (in its raw form first), then React for the framework.
 For the backend we learned Ruby / Rails.
 - Since then, I have focused on improving my Web Development skills using: JavaScript (Pure / Vanilla), advanced JavaScript, CSS / Styling and Prototyping, Svelte/Sveltekit, Node.js, and solving DSAs (Data Structures and Algorithms).

-## Why I love Software Engineering
+## Why I love Technology
 - I’m a tech-enthusiast, especially when it comes to Real Estate technology

-    - I thrive on a fast-paced environment that allows me to learn new things
+    - I thrive on an environment that allows me to learn new things

     - I love creativity and having the ability to constantly make improvements

-    - I want to combine my business skills with technology and solve problems for homeowners
+    - I love to combine my business skills with technology to solve problems for homeowners

 ## What I Bring to the Table